DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Saki and Ashlan looked at each other.
 It looks like, no one is even aware about him.

-...Not like they are not aware about him.
+_Not like they are not aware about him._

-...Prophet Sid doesn't even exist in this world!?
+_Prophet Sid doesn't even exist in this world!?_

 Little by little, Kai come to realization just how much differs this world from what he remembers.